Z Wave vs Zigbee - Zigbee winner

 samsung smartthings hub

-If you’re interested in buying a SmartThings Hub, you can use this link from amazon.
-It’s at no additional cost.
+If you’re interested in buying a SmartThings Hub, you can use this link from Amazon

-Ultimately whichever protocol you decide to use is up to you!
+Ultimately, whichever protocol you decide to use is up to you!
+Thanks for reading!